Postpartum psychosis: Legal status

 Postpartum psychosis, especially when there is a marked component of depression, has a small risk of filicide.
 In acute manic or cycloid cases, this risk is about 1%.
 Most of these incidents have occurred before the mother came under treatment, and some have been accidental.
-Several nations including Canada, United Kingdom, Australia, and Italy recognize postpartum mental illness as a mitigating factor in cases where mothers kill their children.
+Several nations, including Canada, the United Kingdom, Australia, and Italy, recognize postpartum mental illness as a mitigating factor in cases where mothers kill their children.
+The use of postpartum psychosis as a large legal defense in infanticide has been inconsistent across jurisdictions as there tends to be varying standards for how court interpret the relationship between mental illness and criminal responsibility.
 In the United States, such a legal distinction was not made as of 2009, and an insanity defense is not available in all states.
+Overall, the legalities of PPP raise concerns about how severe psychiatric illness is addressed within criminal justice systems.
+In some cases, those experiencing PPP are more likely to be criminalized for behaviors demonstrated during a psychiatric emergency instead of being treated as one in need of urgent mental health crisis intervention.

 The United Kingdom has had the Infanticide Act since 1922.

-Books written about postpartum psychosis and postpartum bipolar disorder

-The following books have been published about these psychoses: